GerritCodeReview/modules_global-refdb/config.md

     Excludes draft comments, immutable non-meta refs, and cache-automerge refs.

     Details: An asterisk can be used to match all projects.
+Storage rules are evaluated in the following order: project-specific settings (storeNoRefs, then storeMutableRefs, then storeAllRefs), followed by global settings (using * as a wildcard) in the same order.

 ```ref-database.storeAllRefs```
 :   Specifies which projects should have all refs stored, including refs which